ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * `samples_posterior.pt`: A tensor containing samples from the posterior distribution conditioned on the observed data.
 * `corner_plot_observed_sample.pdf`: A corner plot visualizing the approximated posterior distribution conditioned on the observed data.
-* `posterior_samples_test_data.npz`: A tensor containing the true values and the corresponding posterior samples for each sample in the test dataset.
+* `posterior_samples_test_data.npz`: A NumPy array containing the true values and the corresponding posterior samples for each sample in the test dataset.

 If `ensemble` is enabled, there will be as many `inference.pickle` and `trained_model.pickle` files as there are neural networks in the ensemble.